Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 Tuning the continuo organ for a 2006 performance in the Carmel Mission |

 Running concurrently with all this is the Adams Vocal Master Class.
-In the final week there is always a concert of the four “VBAs”—the young professional singers who were chosen to study under Michael Beattie and the vocal soloists in this master class founded by David Gordon in 1984 to honor the late Virginia Best Adams.
+On the final Saturday there is always the performance of the four “VBAs”—the young professional singers who were chosen to study under Michael Beattie and the vocal soloists in this master class founded by David Gordon in 1984 to honor the late Virginia Best Adams, late widow of the famous Californian landscape photographer Ansel Adams.
+And now we have the Baroque & Classical Academy run by Edwin Huizinga, with four gifted string players chosen to make a quartet each year.

 There are also a few family concerts, performance panels and outreach performances as well—some requiring early keyboards each year.
-Fortunately, each year there are normally at least some other concerts which don’t require my direct intervention: The Monday morning solo Bach’s Organ Music with principal keyboardist Andy Arthur at the Mission, for example.
+Fortunately, each year there are normally at least some other concerts which don’t require my direct participation: Andrew Arthur’s Monday morning solo Bach’s Organ Music on the 1986 Casavant organ at the Mission, for example.

 ![]() CAREY BEEBE |